geoaigroup/GEOAI-ECRS2023/Zero-Shot Refinement of Buildings Segmentation Models using SAM/README.md

 Same packages and libraries as Segment anything model [SAM](https://github.com/facebookresearch/segment-anything)

 ## Getting Started

-Our code is designed to have predicted results of CNN model as shapefiles, and also it can be adjusted to have another input type.
+Our code is structured to get predicted results from the CNN model in the form of shapefiles.
+Additionally, it is adaptable to accommodate various input types as needed.

 For a quick testing demo, you can download [data.zip](https://github.com/geoaigroup/GEOAI-ECRS2023/blob/main/Zero-Shot%20Refinement%20of%20Buildings%20Segmentation%20Models%20using%20SAM/resources/data.zip) and [pred_shapefile.zip](https://github.com/geoaigroup/GEOAI-ECRS2023/blob/main/Zero-Shot%20Refinement%20of%20Buildings%20Segmentation%20Models%20using%20SAM/resources/pred_shapefile.zip) in the [resources](https://github.com/geoaigroup/GEOAI-ECRS2023/tree/main/Zero-Shot%20Refinement%20of%20Buildings%20Segmentation%20Models%20using%20SAM/resources) directory.